drangam9/UaicMap/README.md

 # UaicMap

-UaicMap is a web application developed to facilitate the navigation and orientation within the main building of "Alexandru Ioan Cuza" University in Iași.
+UaicMap is my graduation thesis project; a web application developed to facilitate the navigation and orientation within the main building of "Alexandru Ioan Cuza" University in Iași.
 The application provides an interactive way to find routes between various locations within the building, offering an intuitive and easy-to-use interface.

 ## Features